 4. Again through WIN.INI - by adding to execution of

 C:\Windows\System\NortonAntiVir\REGISTRYREMINDER.EXE hidden file to RUN= string

 5. Through Windows startup directory - by placing AIM

 REMINDER.EXE file in \Windows\Start Menu\Programs\Startup\ folder.

 Also a DLL is created in Windows\System folder with the name VCLCNTL.DLL but it contains some text data for the trojan, not DLL code.
 When Windows is started the trojan is also started (one of steps 1-5) and remains active during all Windows session.
-It sends user's AOL login and password as e-mail to email@example.com, firstname.lastname@example.org or email@example.com addresses (depending on trojan version).
+It sends user's AOL login and password as email to firstname.lastname@example.org, email@example.com or firstname.lastname@example.org addresses (depending on trojan version).